Women in North Korea: Historical significance

 Today, North Korean women exercise new forms of power, yet are simultaneously excluded from positions of real power.
 For example, North Korean women are the leaders of the underground (and illegal) markets.
 Many women are entrepreneurs, using creativity and resourcefulness to provide for their families during times of economic hardship.
 It is often the women who are earning money and bringing food for their families when traditional communist means of employment cannot suffice.
 At the same time, while some women have gained economic power, women are grossly underrepresented in the upper echelons of politics.
 There are very few female leaders in the Communist Party, despite their involvement in everyday politics.
 Although the Gender Equality Law of 1946 states in Article 2 that North Korean women have the same rights as men to vote and hold political office, few women have been able to break into the most powerful offices.

-Over time, women in North Korea have made significant strides towards equality.
-They have experienced success with gender equality legislation, women's organizations, economic entrepreneurship, and more.
-However, their progress has been severely stunted by the economic failings of their country and the persistence of chauvinist ideals (keeping women in the home, highlighting women's roles as mothers, etc.).
-Despite these challenges, women are still significant, if not essential, contributors to the development of the North Korean state.